ihmwg/python-ihm/docs/usage.rst

 referenced with an :class:`ihm.dataset.Dataset`.
 For example, electron microscopy data is referenced with :class:`ihm.dataset.EMDensityDataset` and small angle scattering data with :class:`ihm.dataset.SASDataset`.
-A dataset uses a :class:`ihm.location.Location` object to describe where it is stored.
+A dataset uses an :class:`ihm.location.Location` object to describe where it is stored.
 Typically this is an :class:`ihm.location.DatabaseLocation` for something that's deposited in a experiment-specific database such as PDB, EMDB, PRIDE,